 One option in controlling sound transmission is to construct a second wall surface that is separated from the original, giving sound waves a space in which to collapse rather than transmit through the wall.
 A foundation for the second wall surface should be created through the application of a layer of soundproofing vinyl, such as dB-Bloc, to the entire wall surface.
 This technique adds density to the wall.
 The second wall surface can then be constructed by affixing a new drywall layer atop a series of horizontal furring strips.
 This combination of density and disconnection provides an effective remedy for sound transmission through walls.

 Untreated walls are not the only medium through which sound escapes a nightclub.
 Windows and ceilings also provide means through which sound can escape.
 The need for window and ceiling treatments is determinant upon the goal of the project as well as the unique characteristics of the bar or club.
 For instance, specialized panels are available for treating drop grid type ceilings.

 In addition to controlling sound transmission out of an establishment, many bar and night club owners wish to improve the quality of acoustics within.
-With the loud music and multiple conversations characteristic of bars and nightclubs, reverberations reflecting from the numerous surfaces can interfere with intended sound and diminish acoustical quality.
-Numerous products are available to trap excess reverberations, from foam panels to free hanging baffles to urbane suede panels in multiple colors designed to coordinate with existing décor.
-The appropriate treatment again depends on the goals of the project as well as the unique characteristics of each establishment, for instance the presence of low bass tones.
+With the loud music and multiple conversations characteristic of bars and nightclubs, reverberations reflecting from the numerous surfaces can interfere with the intended sound and diminish acoustical quality.
+Numerous products are available to trap excess reverberations, from foam panels to free-hanging baffles to urbane suede panels in multiple colors designed to coordinate with existing décor.
+The appropriate treatment again depends on the goals of the project as well as the unique characteristics of each establishment, for instance, the presence of low bass tones.

 Because of the individualized nature of each soundproofing project, it is advised to consult with an experienced soundproofing provider prior to implementing any soundproofing treatments to ensure that all variables are addressed.